-Baby seizures occur when an unusual burst of electrical activity occurs between neurons, or brain cells, in a baby’s brain.
+Seizures in babies occur when an unusual burst of electrical activity occurs between neurons, or brain cells, in the brain.
 Signs and symptoms include eye rolling, clenching of muscles, and keeping the head or eyes to one side.
-Seizures can stem from an infection and other causes.

 Causes may include brain injury, infection, and underlying health conditions, such as cerebral palsy.
 A baby’s risk of fever-related seizure is highest when they are younger than 18 months.